devilholk/stonerlights/hardware/rxlamp/pictures/README.md

-The SVG-files ARE NOT UP TO DATE just now.
+The SVG-files are possibly at final revision